Culture of Vietnam

 The culture of Vietnam (Văn hoá Việt Nam, 文化越南) are the customs and traditions of the Kinh people and the other ethnic groups of Vietnam.
 Vietnam is part of Southeast Asia and the Sinosphere due to the influence of Chinese culture on Vietnamese culture.

 Ancient Vietnamese cultural artifacts, such as Dong Son drums were found spread throughout Southeast Asia and South China, suggesting a spread of ancient Viet (Yue) culture all the way south to Indonesia.
-Vietnamese culture was heavily influenced by Chinese culture due to the "1000 years of Northern Rule" (111 BCE – 939 CE).
+Vietnamese culture was also influenced by Chinese culture due to the "1000 years of Northern Rule" (111 BCE – 939 CE).
 From this period until the 19th century, Classical Chinese (Hán văn) was the language used for formal writing.
 Between the 15th and 19th centuries, popular literature and folk songs were written in the Vietnamese language using a Vietnamese script (chữ Nôm) derived from Chinese characters (chữ Hán).

 Following independence from China in the 10th century, Vietnam began a southward expansion and annexed territories formerly belonging to Champa and Khmer, resulting in various influences on the Vietnamese.
 During the French colonial period, Catholicism, and a Latin script romanizing the Vietnamese language, the Vietnamese alphabet (chữ Quốc Ngữ), were introduced in Vietnam.

 Some elements considered to be characteristic of Vietnamese culture include ancestor veneration, respect for community and family, and living in harmony with nature.